by M. Roll and C.R. Wilson*(8/20)

 It is difficult to overwinter plants outside in a container.
 The roots will desiccate without moisture thus winter watering and protection are necessary.
 Protection for containers containing woody or herbaceous perennial species may include heavy mulching or burying the container in the ground.
 Many containers, especially porous ones, will crack if the moist media is allowed to freeze and thaw throughout the winter.

-All media and plants should be discarded into the compost pile at the end of the growing season, with the exception of diseased plants, they need to be disposed of so that disease does not spread.
+All media and plants can be discarded into the compost pile at the end of the growing season, with the exception of diseased plants.
+They need to be disposed of separately so that disease does not spread.
 Disinfect containers by scrubbing with a 10 percent solution of chlorine bleach to kill any organisms that remain on the container.

 In addition to plants that grow in soil, consider aquatic plants for container gardens.
 Container water gardens use water instead of soil mixes to support plant life.
 Some plants float such as water lettuce, Pistia stratiotes and water hyacinth, Eichhornia crassipes.
 The plants that grow at the water’s edge, “marginals,” are potted in a heavy clay soil in mesh pots.
 The pots are supported on a pedestal of rocks or bricks to position the top of the soil at the water line within the container.